The Complete Guide to Construction Insurance

 Finding the Best Construction Insurance Companies

 There are many insurance companies that offer specialized policies for the construction industry.
-In an ideal world, businesses, contractors, and homeowners can buy all of their insurance policies from one provider to save time, energy, and money.
+In an ideal world, businesses and contractors can buy their primary insurance policies from one provider to save time and money.
+However, in monopolistic states like Ohio and Washington, workers’ compensation must be purchased through a state fund.
+Homeowners should also note that major construction often requires a specialty builder’s risk policy that may not be available through their standard home insurer.
 Buyers should also consider several factors when choosing an insurer:

 - Customer service and reputation – policyholders will frequently need to interact with their insurance provider, including when a claim is filed, a policy is updated, or a question about the policy needs to be answered.

-- Coverage – it is also important to make sure that the coverage offered by the policy is complete.
-Protection provided the by the policy should at least meet the minimum state and contractual requirements, and hopefully much more.
+- Coverage – It is also important to make sure that the coverage offered by the policy is complete.
+Protection provided by the policy should at least meet the minimum state and contractual requirements.
+Buyers must remain vigilant regarding recent regulatory shifts; for instance, as of January 1, 2026, California requires all licensed contractors to maintain workers’ compensation coverage regardless of whether they have employees.

 The companies listed below meet those criteria and are good options for those looking to meet their construction insurance needs through a single provider.